 Electrochemical Engineering and Materials Chemistry

-Jao van de Lagemaat is the director of the Chemistry and Nanoscience Center, which is part of the Materials and Chemical Science and Technology directorate, led by Associate Laboratory Director Bill Tumas.
+Jao van de Lagemaat is the director of the Chemistry and Nanoscience Center, which is part of the Materials, Chemical, and Computational Science directorate, led by Associate Laboratory Director Bill Tumas.